 |Ferns require moist, yet well-draining soil.
 Saturated soil causes root rot.

 |The optimal temperature for indoor ferns is between 65°F to 75°F. High or low temperatures can cause a dying fern.

 |Too much sun, fast-draining sandy soil, too much wind, and soil without a high organic content all cause dying outdoor ferns.

 Keep reading to learn why your Indoor and outdoor fern is dying and how to implement the solutions to revive your dying fern…

 Fern Turning Brown, Drying Out and Dying (Indoors)

 - Symptoms.
 Fern leaves drying out with a brown appearance.
-Often just the tips of the ferns leaves turn brown and dry.
+Often just the tips of the fern leaves turn brown and dry.

-Ferns are woodland plants that thrive in the under canopy of woodlands and forests and do not tolerate dry air or draughty areas of the home as this is in significant contrast to their natural conditions where relative humidity can be as high as 70%.
+Ferns are woodland plants that thrive under the canopy of woodlands and forests and do not tolerate dry air or draughty areas of the home as this is in significant contrast to their natural conditions where relative humidity can be as high as 70%.